bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Well, with this defense, no, because all they can do is waste your bandwidth.
 And there are many ways to waste your bandwidth, right?
-An attack can just send you a gigabyte block and it would or just complete gibberish in general so that's that's not a new problem
+An attack can just send you a gigabyte block and it would or just complete gibberish in general so that's not a new problem

 Aaron van Wirdum: 00:15:24

-okay so this was included in Bitcoin core 24 and will be
+okay so this was included in Bitcoin Core 24 and will be

 Sjors Provoost: 00:15:28